 Erica received her degree in Medical Transcription from Hagerstown Business College.
-She spent fourteen years working as an accounts receivable, accounts payable and billing clerk at a nursing home in Carlisle, PA.
-Erica is excited about her position at the Counseling Center and the opportunity to be employed with the University.
+She spent fourteen years working as an accounts receivable, accounts payable, and billing clerk at a nursing home in Carlisle, PA.
+Erica remains excited about her position at the Counseling Center and the opportunity to be employed with the University.
 Her hobbies and interests include exercising, visiting casinos, watching home improvement shows, cheering on the Washington Redskins and spending time with her husband and family.
-Erica lives in Shippensburg with her husband and their furry friends, Abigail and Bear B. Diehl.
+Erica lives in Shippensburg with her family which includes her trusted canine companion, Mr. Bear B. Diehl.

 Eghonghon received her B.Sc. in Medicine and Surgery from the College of Medicine, Ambrose Alli University, Nigeria in November 2011.
 She is currently pursuing a Master's degree in Clinical Mental Health Counseling here at Shippensburg University.
 Prior to studying abroad, she enjoyed offering medical services to those in need at a missionary hospital for a few years.
 Besides studying, Eghonghon drives pleasure in spending time with family and friends, watching movies and listening to music.
 She also enjoys singing, cooking and gardening.